JdeRobot/RoboticsAcademy/_pages/exercises/Drones/rescue_people.md

 If you don't take care of the drone yaw angle or yaw_rate in your code (keeping them always equal to zero), you will fly in what's generally called **Heads Free Mode**.
 The drone will always face towards its initial orientation, and it will fly sideways or even backwards when commanded towards a target destination.
 Multi-rotors can easily do that, but what's not the best way of flying a drone.

 Another possibility is to use **Nose Forward Mode**, where the drone follows the path similar to a fixed-wing aircraft.
-Then, to accomplish it, you'll have to implement by yourself some kind of directional control, to rotate the nose of your drone left or right using yaw angle, or yaw_rate.
+Then, to accomplish th exercise's goal, you'll have to implement by yourself some kind of directional control, to rotate the nose of your drone left or right using yaw angle, or yaw_rate.

-In this exercise, you can use the one you prefer.
+In this exercise, you can use whichever you prefer.

 ### Do I need to know when the drone is in the air?